-g.
+h.
 Competition

-HI is subject to competition in the segments in which each of its core business units operates.
-Please refer to the related section of each core business unit on the risks each group faces.
+HI is subject to competition in the segments in which each of its portfolio companies operates.
+Please refer to the related section of each business; there is also a discussion of risks each portfolio company faces.

 HI faces competition in some cases when it is in the process of bidding on prospective deals.
 There are other holding companies or business groups that are very active in expanding their Philippine portfolio of earning assets.
 In some situations, HI might find itself bidding against such competitors when prime assets of businesses are for sale.